 There are many ways you may choose to volunteer your time and talents with Adopt-A-Native-Elder.
+It is also an opportunity for you to meet people of all ages in a supportive environment.
 The mission and activities of the Program are highly dependent on the hundreds of volunteers who donate thousands of hours throughout the year.
 A variety of opportunities exist for volunteers and many skills are needed to accomplish the wide spectrum of work to complete the mission of the Program.

 Most of the needed volunteer hours are divided between activities at the warehouse, on Foodruns, during the summer at the Park City Farmer’s Market, Sheepdog Trials, and at the Annual Rug Show & Sale each November.